serhatkurtt/Diffusion-Pipeline/README.md

 Dreambooth is a fine-tuning technique to create personalized images while preserving prior informations learned in training phase to avoid overfitting.
 Prior-preserving loss function is used in order to prevent overfitting.
 In this project, Variational autoencoders are also integrated into HuggingFace's Dreambooth-training pipeline.
 Besides, the goal of the project is unconditional image generation.
 Hence, text embeddings are removed from the Dreambooth pipeline, and the entire pipeline synthesizes personalized unconditional images.

 # Inference
-In order to infer images fro Dreambooth pipeline, data with random distribution is given as input.
-Then, u-net is used for predicting the noise at each time-step.
-Then noise eliminated data is converted into image space using variational autoencoder.
-Finally unconditional personalized images are produced.
+In order to infer images from the Dreambooth pipeline, data with a normal distribution is given as input.
+Then, a U-Net is used to predict the noise at each time-step.
+Subsequently, noise-eliminated data is converted into image space using a variational autoencoder.
+Finally, unconditional personalized images are produced.